spiral/docs/docs/en/component/storage.md

 ```

 > **Note**
-> In the case of using a bucket located on Windows OS, this functionality may not work.
+> In case of using a bucket located on Windows OS, this functionality may not work.

 ### URI Publishing